top of page

 â–ª We will investigate your concerns and send a response which details our proposed pathway to resolution within 10 calendar days of the complaint initiation date.
 This should explain how we plan to resolve the issue, along with the steps and anticipated timescales.

 â–ª We will send a full complaint assessment response by no later than 30 calendar days.
 If the complaint has been resolved, this will confirm what steps were taken.
-In the event that the resolution is still underway, the response will detail what has caused the delay, and the anticipated date for resolution.
+If the resolution is still underway, the response will detail what has caused the delay, and the anticipated date for resolution.

 â–ª Once the complaint has been resolved, we will send a closure response which confirms what action has been taken.

-â–ª In the very unlikely event that the complaint remains unresolved after 56 calendar days of the complaint initiation date*, we will send a further response to provide information on what has caused the delay, what are the next steps and the anticipated date for resolution.
-We will also keep you updated no less than every 30 days until the matter is resolved.
+â–ª In the very unlikely event that the complaint remains unresolved after 56 calendar days of the complaint initiation date, we will send a further response to provide information on what has caused the delay, what the next steps are and the anticipated date for resolution.
+We will also keep you updated no less than every 28 days until the matter is resolved.

 If you are unhappy with how we have dealt with your complaint